Rainbow (Ayumi Hamasaki album): Singles

-The album's lead single "Free & Easy" was released on 24 April 2002.
+The album's lead single "Free & Easy" was released on April 24, 2002.
 The song received positive reviews from music critics, who highlighted it as an album stand out.
-The song was a success in Japan, reaching number one and was certified platinum by RIAJ for shipments of 400,000 units.
+The song was a success in Japan, reaching number one and was certified platinum by the Recording Industry Association of Japan (RIAJ) for shipments of 400,000 units.
 Wataru Takeishi commissioned the music video, which features Hamasaki and was inspired by Joan of Arc.
+"Free & Easy" was also used as the commercial song for Panasonic's MD stereo system “PM57MD.”